Terms and Conditions

 7. What is not included in the Programme Fee?

-a) Costs incurred in obtaining criminal and medical records checks, and costs related to the J-1 visa application are not covered.
-In the UK payment for DBS & J-1 visa is made via Camp America.
+a) Third Party costs incurred in obtaining criminal and medical records checks, and costs related to the Embassy J-1 visa application are not covered.

 b) Costs incurred during travel to interview, placement events, orientation, US Embassy and airports.

-c) Fuel surcharges by airlines are subject to change and increases will be passed on to participants.
+c) Fuel surcharges by airlines and departure taxes are subject to change and increases will be passed on to participants.

-d) At the end of camp the participant will be required to make their own way back to New York for their return flight at their own expense.
+e) At the end of camp all participants will be required to make their own way back to New York at their own expense for their return flight.

-e) Additional charges are made for optional items such as Baggage Insurance, merchandise and return flight options.
+f) Additional charges are made for optional items such as Baggage Insurance, merchandise and certain return flight options.
 These items can be selected if you wish via your Camp America Direct (CAD) site, which is available to you online following acceptance on the programme.
-Baggage insurance is by default added to your payments, but you can deselect this.

-f) Please note that some camps may require immunizations for Hepatitis A or B, Mumps or TB and any costs incurred are the responsibility of the applicant to comply with these requirements.
+g) Please note that some camps may require immunizations for Hepatitis A or B, Mumps or TB and any costs incurred are the responsibility of the applicant to comply with these requirements.

 9. Acceptance on to the programme